MNM Fatality – March 6, 2019

 • Operate mobile equipment at speeds consistent with the conditions of roadways, tracks, grades, clearance, visibility, curves, and traffic.

-• Ensure that berms are adequate for the vehicles present on site, including but not limited to height, material, and built on firm ground.
+• Ensure that berms are adequate for the vehicles present on site.
+Among other things, they should be constructed of appropriate materials, be of adequate height, and be built on firm ground.

 Click here for: MSHA Preliminary Report (pdf), Final Report (pdf).